Best practices for optimizing automation rules

 Add conditions to rules

 Use conditions to ensure that actions occur exactly when you want them to.
 Only rules that perform a successful action will count toward your usage, so this will help you make the most of your monthly limit.
-For example, in Jira Automation, consider adding a filter for issue status, to only run for particular statuses (like To Do, or In Progress),
+For example, in Jira automation, consider adding a filter for work item status, to only run for particular statuses (like To Do, or In Progress),

 Check the scope of your rules

-Make sure your rules run only in the Jira projects or Confluence spaces you want them to run in.
-For example, if you have a global rule, consider if the rule needs to run across every Jira project/Confluence - if it doesn’t, change it to a multi-project or multi-space rule instead.
+Make sure your rules run only in the Jira or Confluence spaces you want them to run in.
+That is, if you have rules with Global scope but they don’t need to run across every Jira or Confluence space, change their scope to multi-space.

-This will help minimize wasteful rule runs, and help you get the most of your monthly usage.
+This will minimize wasteful rule runs, and help you get the most out of your monthly usage.

 Disable rules